Economics - Political Science

 Established in 1997, this prize is awarded annually to two students (Columbia College or General Studies) majoring in economics: one for the best honors thesis paper, and the other for the best economics seminar paper.

-Parker Prize for Summer Research
+Parker Summer Research Fellowship

 Professors